Radis7Noir/pokemon_bw_qol_plugin/README.md

 # Pokémon BW QoL APworld Plugin
-*An optional APworld that adds some QoL features to the main BW APworld (requires v0.3.29 or later)*
+*An optional APworld that adds some QoL features to the main BW APworld* *The latest version of the main APworld (0.3.34) is only compatible with v16 or later of the plugin*

 ## Features
 - Adds a Repel re-use prompt @OnlySpaghettiCode